playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 <iframe src="https://stackblitz.com/edit/start-to-source-27-render-if-intro?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Super cool!
-Image we kept developing this strucutral directive out, but you noticed while running your test (which you should totally have 👀) that toggling the checkbox doesn't actually show anything!
+Image we kept developing this structural directive out, but you noticed while running your test (which you should totally have 👀) that toggling the checkbox doesn't actually show anything!
 This is because it's running the check once on `ngOnInit` and not again when the input changes.
 So let's change that:

 ```typescript
 @Directive({